Robinpig/Note/docs/CS/Java/Tomcat/Connector.md

 ### Processor

-for protocols

 Adapters for transform request/response

 AbstractProcessorLight is a light-weight abstract processor implementation that is intended as a basis for all Processor implementations from the light-weight upgrade processors to the HTTP/AJP processors.

 `AbstractProcessorLight.process()`
 -> [Http11Processor.service()](/docs/CS/Java/Tomcat/Connector.md?id=Http11Processor)